SamsonAmos/How_to_build_a_seed_marketplace_with_celo_and_javascript/README.md

 Next we use the `require` method to ensure that all fields that the user will fill when listing a seed in the fronted should not be empty.

 The require method which takes two parameters:
-  - The condition
+  1. The condition
-  - The error message
+  2. The error message

 Next, we associate the key `listedSeedLength` with a new `SeedInformaition` structure in the `listedSeeds` mapping.

 The first field of the struct is the address of the owner who can receive payments.
 The msg.sender function returns the address of the entity that initiated the call and is capable of receiving payments.
 This address will be stored as the owner's address.
 You also need to assign values to the other variables using the provided parameters.

-After that, we are going to increment the listedSeedLength by 1 so as to avoid listing a seed with the same id.
+After that, we are going to increment the listedSeedLength by 1 to avoid listing a seed with the same id.

-Up next we are going to create a function that will allow us read a listed seed when a valid index or id of that seed is passed as a parameter.
+Up next we are going to create a function that will allow us to read a listed seed when a valid index or id of that seed is passed as a parameter.

 ```solidity
 // Function used to fetch a lised seed by its id.